Transformation Management Institute

 The Scientific Domain

-Where interpretive science meets biology, psychology, law, management, and AI, and where it breaks new ground.
+How interpretive science relates to biology, psychology, law, management, and AI, and where it introduces a distinct problem.

 -